KBismark/noscdb/README.md

 # noscdb
-A fast nodejs database built with real-time applications needs in mind.
+A fast nodejs database system built with real-time applications needs in mind.

 # About
 NoscDB was created by [Yamoah Bismark.](https:github.com/KBismark)